 Expand your professional tool kit

 PharmD students are required to complete 6 six-week APPE rotations in their final PharmD year.
-One of those rotations should be a public health-orientated placement that will count toward the MPH Program’s practicum requirement and should be taken during the Fall or Spring of the P4 year.
+One of those rotations can be a public health-orientated placement.

-Interested PharmD students have multiple opportunities to apply to the joint program.
-They can apply during the Spring of their P1 or P2 years.
+Interested PharmD students must apply during the Spring of their P2 year.